Chat with us, powered by LiveChat How to Create a Relapse Prevention Plan - South Carolina Rehab

 One of the first things you should do is think about your goals for recovery.
 Outlining your goals will remind you of why you got sober in the first place and give you something to look forward to.
 These goals could include a career, finishing school, getting healthy, making amends, improving your relationships, or prioritizing your self-care.

-You must create long-term goals and easily attainable short-term goals.
-Doing this will keep you from becoming defeated when your long-term goals are taking too long to achieve.
-Your short-term goals could be as simple as continuing to attend a certain amount of recovery meetings each week or keeping up with a nightly gratitude list.
+Create long-term goals and easily attainable short-term goals.
+This approach keeps you from feeling defeated when your long-term goals take longer to achieve.
+Your short-term goals include attending a specific number of recovery meetings each week or maintaining a nightly gratitude list.

 Triggers